Choosing a livestreaming destination can be a difficult decision to make. Should you go live on Facebook or Twitter? What about YouTube versus Twitch?

 Multistreaming with Switcher Studio

-As a cloud-based platform, Switcher Studio lets you multistream to your desired destinations without sacrificing video quality or the need to buy expensive hardware.
+Using OBS Studio to stream to multiple platforms can be difficult and time consuming.
+As a cloud-based multistreaming app, Switcher Studio lets you multistream to your desired destinations without sacrificing video quality or the need to buy expensive hardware.
 With Switcher Studio, you can simultaneously stream to Facebook and YouTube or nearly anywhere else using Custom RTMP.

 Switcher offers two plans featuring Multistreaming: